-Wondering when you or your student should take the SATPlease note that dates and deadlines with an asterisk are projected, not officially published times.
-Though these dates have not yet been confirmed by SAT, they are likely to be accurate, because SAT follows a very predictable testing and deadline schedule.
+Wondering when you or your student should take the SAT please note that dates and deadlines with an asterisk are projected, not officially published times.
+Though these SAT test dates have not yet been confirmed, they are likely to be accurate, because SAT follows a very predictable testing and deadline schedule.

 We follow these dates religiously when we map out our SAT course schedules on a year-to-year basis, and there's a lot of value in planning ahead, regardless of whether or not you decide test prep is right for you or your student.

 |Test Date||Regular Registration Deadline||Late Registration Deadline||Scores Released||SAT Subject Tests Offered?|

 |March 11, 2017||February 10, 2017||February 28, 2017||April 13, 2017||No|